 You can search through a free database of federal, state and local government grants using the Business.gov.au online grant finder.
 For federal government grants only, visit the GrantConnect website.

 Please note: At times, you may be approached by organisations claiming to offer exclusive access to government grant information in exchange for a fee.
 Information about government grants is free of charge and available to all businesses.
-The fee you would be paying a third party is simply for their time to go online and look for you.
+The fee you would be paying a third party is simply for their time to go online and find information that you can easily find yourself for free.

 How do I prepare a government grant application?